Norfolk Heritage Park Playing Field Improvements

 I enjoyed every minute working on this project.
 There was a strong sense of satisfaction from turning a mostly unusable playing field into the best public – open access – fields in the country.
 At one point it was easily better than the new Wembley surface.
 It is also rare to be able to work to this level of quality on a public playing field.

-A wide range of operations were carried out, including: full pipe drainage system with gravel bands and sand slits, spectator perimeter fence, ball stop fencing behind goals, artificial cricket wicket, and, uniquely, a pop up sprinkler – irrigation – system.
+A wide range of operations was carried out, including full pipe drainage system with gravel bands and sand slits, spectator perimeter fence, ball-stop fencing behind the goals, non-turf cricket wicket, and, uniquely, a pop-up sprinkler – irrigation – system.
 A major bonus, as a direct result of, but outside of the scope of this project, was traffic calming measures on the road between the school and the park.